tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 *  The CEK will be generated using the process explained in {{encrypt}}.
 The output of the {{encrypt}} MUST be a secret key of the same length as that used by the "enc" algorithm.
 Both header parameters, "alg" and "enc", MUST be placed in the JWE Protected Header.
 Subsequently, the plaintext will be encrypted using the CEK, as detailed in Step 15 of Section 5.1 of {{RFC7516}}.

-* The parameter "ek" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.
+* The parameter "kem-ct" MUST include the output ('ct') from the PQ-KEM algorithm, encoded using base64url.

-* The recipient MUST base64url decode the ciphertext from the "ek" and then use it to derive the CEK using the process defined in {{decrypt}}.
+* The recipient MUST base64url decode the ciphertext from the "kem-ct" and then use it to derive the CEK using the process defined in {{decrypt}}.
 The ciphertext sizes of ML-KEMs are discussed in Section 12 of {{?I-D.ietf-pquip-pqc-engineers}}.

-* The recipient MUST base64url decode the ciphertext from "ek" and then use it to derive the CEK using the process defined in {{decrypt}}.
+* The recipient MUST base64url decode the ciphertext from "kem-ct" and then use it to derive the CEK using the process defined in {{decrypt}}.
 The ciphertext sizes of ML-KEMs are discussed in Section 12 of {{?I-D.ietf-pquip-pqc-engineers}}.

 *  The JWE Encrypted Key MUST be absent.